vitst/dissolFoam/README.md

-This is the `OpenFoam`&reg solver for reactive transport with dissolution.
+This is the `OpenFoam`&reg; solver for reactive transport with dissolution.

 It solves for steady flow (Stokes or inertial) and reactant transport.